Ten of the best things to do in and around Northampton in the next seven days

 Our Lady of Kibeho, Royal and Derngate, Northampton, until February 2

-Continuing its Made in Northampton season, the theatre presents the UK premiere production of Katori Hall’s Our Lady of Kibeho.
-In 1981 in Rwanda, schoolgirl Alphonsine claims the Virgin Mary has appeared to her in the village of Kibeho, warning of the unimaginable: her country becoming hell on earth.
-Her friends ignore her, her teachers Sister Evangelique and Father Tuyishime scold her, until another student sees the vision, and then another...
+The theatre presents the UK premiere production of Katori Hall’s Our Lady of Kibeho.
+In 1981 in Rwanda, schoolgirl Alphonsine claims the Virgin Mary has appeared to her in the village of Kibeho, warning of her country becoming hell on earth.
+Her friends ignore her, her teachers Sister Evangelique and Father Tuyishime scold her, until another student sees the vision...

 Details: royalandderngate.co.uk